martinovzky/YoLo/README.md

 # Office Items YOLOv8m Object Detection

-This is my object detection project for identifying office items using YOLOv8m.
-I created this model for my computer vision class project during Easter break when I was back in my bedroom at home.
+Object detection project for identifying office items using YOLOv8m.
+I made this project during Easter break when I was back in my bedroom at home.
 The only objects readily available to detect around me were office items from my desk, so I decided to finetune YOLOv8 on this dataset as a way to learn how these models work and how to use them in practice.

 ## Dataset